jarviscanada/jarvis_data_eng_AyeshaHamad/core_java/grep/README.md

  - Debugging by using logger and printing appropriate message.

 # Deployment
-How you dockerize your app for easier distribution?
-Not done yet.
 This program has been dockerized so that you can access it easily.
-First I will discuss how I dockerized it and then steps to deploy the dockerzied app.
+First I will discuss how I dockerized it and then steps to deploy the dockerzied application so that you can deploy it at your own.

-**Dockerizing the grep app**
+**Dockerizing the Grep App**
 ```shell
 #Register Docker hub account
 docker_user=docker_hub_id